v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 In this task, you will create the following hierarchical permission structure for Adatum:

-- When you created the IT Services team site in the prior task, you assigned Diego Siciliani as the group owner of the site, and you assigned Patti Fernandez and Nestor Wilke as group members for the site.
+- When you created the IT Services team site in the prior task, you assigned Diego Siciliani as group owner of the site, and you assigned Patti Fernandez and Nestor Wilke as group members for the site.
 In doing so, the default team site permission levels were assigned to Diego, Patti, and Nestor.
 Diego was assigned Full Control permission (as site owner), and Patti and Nestor were assigned Edit permissions (as site members).
 In this task, you will verify these default team site permission levels were automatically assigned to Diego, Patti, and Nestor.

 - You want to assign a different set of permissions for a different group of users, so you will follow best practices by creating a group of users and assigning the group a custom permission level (as opposed to assigning custom permissions to each individual user).
-In this case, you will create a new **Information Technology** group, you will assign Isaiah Langer and Joni Sherman to this group, and will you assign the group Full Control permissions.
+In this case, you will create a new **Information Technology** group.
+You will then assign Isaiah Langer and Joni Sherman to this group, and will you assign the group Full Control permissions.

 - You will then create a permission level titled **Designer**, which will be used for Adatum’s web specialists who will design SharePoint sites upon request.
 They need to be assigned permission levels that provide complete editing and administrative capabilities.
-While you will not do it in this lab, you can later create a group for your web designers and assign that group this Designer permission level.
+Although you won't do this in this lab, you can later create a group for your web designers and assign that group this Designer permission level.

 1. In the **SharePoint admin center**, you should still be displaying **Active sites**.

-2. Select the **IT Services** site that you created in the prior task (do not select the circle to the left of it as you did in the prior task; instead, select the **IT Services** site name, which is hyperlinked.
+2. Select the **IT Services** site that you created in the prior task (do not select the circle to the left of it as you did in the prior task; instead, select the **IT Services** site name, which is hyperlinked).

 3. In the **IT Services** pane that appears, select the URL (**.../sites/ITServices**) that is displayed under **URL**.

 4. A new tab will open in your Edge browser that displays the **IT Services** site.
-In the upper right-hand corner of the **IT Services** site (to the left of Holly Dickson's name and initials), select the **gear (Settings)** icon.
-If the **Start designing your site** dialog box appears, select **Maybe later**.
+If a **Start designing your site** dialog box appears, select **Maybe later**.

-5. In the **Settings** pane that appears, select **Site permissions.**
+5. In the upper right-hand corner of the **IT Services** site (to the left of the circle containing Holly Dickson's initials), select the **gear (Settings)** icon.
+In the **Settings** pane that appears, select **Site permissions.**

 6. In the **Permissions** pane that appears, select **Advanced permissions settings**, which opens a new **Permissions: IT Services** tab in your Edge browser.